 - Natural Certification (accredited by NATRUE)

 Demeter is an international system that certifies food or products that have been produced using biodynamic practices.
-In New Zealand, the Biodynamic Farming and Gardening Association certifies producers.
+Demeter New Zealand is an enterprise of the Biodynamic Farming and Gardening Association and certifies producers to the Demeter standards.

 Biodynamic practices are organic farming methods that use a number of different techniques that are tailored to individual farms, and focus on the land, crops and livestock as one unit.
-Inspectors visit the farmers or processors and evaluate their practices to determine whether they are biodynamic.
+They ensure that soil quality is maintained, especially on intensively cultivated areas such as market gardens.
+Farmers or processors have their practices evaluated to determine whether they meet the standards.

-Some of the standards for becoming a Demeter certified farm include: not using most synthetic fertilisers, pesticides, herbicides or animal remedies; using biodynamic preparation; and using biodynamic compost and liquid brew.
-Demeter operates in 50 different countries.
+Some of the requirements of the standards for becoming a Demeter certified farm include: not using most synthetic fertilisers, pesticides, herbicides or animal remedies; maintaining biodiversity; using biodynamic preparations; and compost and liquid brews which have had the biodynamic compost preparations added.
+Demeter operates in 50 countries.

-The Dow Jones Sustainability Index is a global index that ranks the largest global companies based on their sustainable business practices.
+The Dow Jones Sustainability Indices rank the largest global companies based on their sustainable business practices.
 As well as sustainability, this index looks at the financial returns of participating companies.
 The companies are ranked based on economic, environmental and social factors and these rankings act as a benchmark for sustainable companies and a platform for businesses looking to increase corporate sustainability.

 To be included or to remain in the index, companies have to continually intensify their sustainability initiatives.
 The index’s ‘best-in-class’ approach means that it only includes companies that fulfill certain sustainability criteria better than the majority of their peers.